 Sometimes it can feel like you don’t know where to start when cleaning your home—especially on those lazy Saturday afternoons when you’d rather do anything else.
 Even though it can be intimidating, it can also be satisfying when it’s finally finished.
-Here are the daily cleaning tasks you can do to make your life infinitely easier.
+Try incorporating the cleaning tips below into your routine to help make your life infinitely easier.

 Create a list